ujr/dockers/dirvish/README.md

 be mapped with the older `-v outer:inner` option.
 To use the container's shell, pass the `-it` options, but if you run the container from *cron* do *not* pass `-t`.

-For mail notification, pass the environment variable `MAILTO=root` (choose recipient) into the container (and make sure mail is configured -- see above).

 ### Creating an SSH key pair